Georgetown, Prince Edward Island: History

-Ile-Saint-Jean.
-Here, entrepreneur Jean Pierre Roma landed in 1732 with approximately 100 settlers, to begin a commercial settlement to grow food and catch fish for provisioning the French military garrison at Fortress of Louisbourg on Ile-Royale (now Cape Breton Island).
+Île-Saint-Jean.
+Here, entrepreneur Jean Pierre Roma landed in 1732 with approximately 100 settlers, to begin a commercial settlement to grow food and catch fish for provisioning the French military garrison at Fortress of Louisbourg on Île-Royale (now Cape Breton Island).
 French settlers called the area Trois-Rivieres (Three Rivers).
 In conflict over control of the region, British colonists burned the village in 1745, at the same time that they took control of Port-la-Joye.

 Following the transfer of control of Acadia to Britain after it defeated France in the Seven Years' War in 1763, Captain Samuel Holland selected the entirety of Cardigan Point for the capital of Kings County, in a survey conducted for the Crown.
 He designated it as the township of Kings Royalty.

 The county capital was to be named Georgetown in honour of King George III.
 The settlement was oriented on magnetic north, and a broad street network was designed.

 Present-day Georgetown's collection of heritage buildings mostly dates to the late Victorian Era, when the community was at the height of its importance in the wooden shipbuilding industry.
 As one of the most important ports in the colony of Prince Edward Island, the port was selected in 1870 to be the eastern terminus of the Prince Edward Island Railway (PEIR).
 It also became a steamship terminal, with connections to the Intercolonial Railway on the mainland at Pictou, Nova Scotia.
 Georgetown's harbour was frequently the only port on the island that was usable during the winter months, because of prevailing wind and tide directions.
 (This was before the construction of the Canso Causeway altered sea ice patterns in the Northumberland Strait).

 On September 28, 2018, the Town of Georgetown amalgamated with the Town of Montague, five nearby rural municipalities – Brudenell, Cardigan, Lorne Valley, Lower Montague, and Valleyfield – and portions of three adjacent unincorporated areas.

 Georgetown is the birthplace of Prince Edward Island's 33rd Premier Dennis King.